-Stone Cenotaph On a small island in the center of a pool near the cemetery

-entrance is a stone cenotaph of Roman travertine honoring the war dead.

-Layout

-On your journey from the visitor center west to the ornamental pool and up the mall paths through the burial area, you wil reach the memorial, the chapel, Brothers in Arms statue, and the north and south gardens.
+Stone Cenotaph On a small island in the center of a pool near the cemetery entrance is a stone cenotaph of Roman travertine honoring the war dead.
+Layout On your journey from the visitor center west to the ornamental pool and up the mall paths through the burial area, you will reach the memorial, the chapel, Brothers in Arms statue, and the north and south gardens.
+STARS OF DAVID: 122 TABLETS OF THE MISSING: 3,095 SETS OF BROTHERS: 30 MEDAL OF HONOR RECIPIENTS: 2 DEDICATED: July 30, 1956 fallen with a quiet place for rest and reflection.
+Visitor Center Here you can meet our staff and get your questions answered, sign the guest register, and visit the interactive exhibit.

-Useful Information

-DIMENSIONS: 77 acres HEADSTONES: 7,860 LATIN CROSSES: 7.738

-STARS OF DAVID: 122 TABLETS OF THE MISSING: 3,095 SETS OF BROTHERS: 30 MEDAL OF HONOR RECIPIENTS: 2 DEDICATED: July 30, 1956

-Next-of-Kin

-This next-of-kin

-room provides

-families and

-friends of the

-reflection.

-Room Visitor Center Here you can meet our staff and get your questions answered, sign the guest register, and visit the interactive exhibit.